ewazgorzelska/ducks-vs-foxes/README.md

 ## Features

-- gets a random image of a cute duck or funny fox from public apis,
+- gets a random image of a cute cat or funny fox from public apis,
 - splits the image in puzzle pieces,
 - enables two game levels,
 - counts your game time and displays it in the end view.